Cworm80/Replacing-Motherboard/README.md

 <img>![Picture9](https://github.com/Cworm80/Replacing-Motherboard/assets/161678144/c77b7e9d-598a-41a5-a44b-68d72ad95bbd)
 <img>

-This is what it should look like once everything is back in place, This was a tutorial on how to replace a motherboard in a laptop.
+This is what it should look like once everything is back in place,this is how you replace you laptops Motherbord.